-Most people are at home a lot more than they were before the coronavirus pandemic began, and they’re certainly not making it to the gym.
+Most people are at home quite a bit more than they were before the coronavirus pandemic began, despite the fact that many places have reopened with restrictions.

 Instead of suggesting popular YouTube workouts, we wanted to try a good handful for ourselves, then choose our favorites.